andyferris/AssociativeArray.jl/README.md

    programming.
  * I propose a new `empty` function for creating empty dictionaries and vectors. `similar` would always preserve the indices of a dictionary (the values may be unintialized).
- * There is a path forward for multidimensional (Cartesian) dictionaries and structures, including tables/dataframes, that use (a generalization of) the APL indexing rules.
+ * There is a path forward for multidimensional (Cartesian) dictionaries and structures, that use (a generalization of) the APL indexing rules.

 Notes: